optimex-xyz/evm-smartcontract/docs/Helper-Signer.md

 #### Overview

-The `Signer` contract functions as a helper within the `PetaFi Protocol`, providing utilities for recovering the address of the signer based on distinct message types.
+The `Signer` contract functions as a helper within the `Optimex Protocol`, providing utilities for recovering the address of the signer based on distinct message types.
 Each function is designed to validate and recover signatures for specific transaction actions, ensuring protocol integrity.

 #### Key Components and Descriptions